raimannma/ValorantAPI/CONTRIBUTING.md

 ### Checks

 Many checks are configured for this project.
-Command `make check-codestyle` will check black, isort and darglint.
+Command `make check-codestyle` will check black and isort.
 The `make check-safety` command will look at the security of your code.

 Comand `make lint` applies all checks.